arbiter1elegantiae/kaf-nets/README.md

 KAF performances are first evaluated in the context of *Feed-forward neural networks* using as a benchmark the [SUSY](https://arxiv.org/abs/1402.4735) dataset and then, similarly, for *Convolutional neural networks* using the CIFAR-10 dataset.

-Theory, experiments and results are commented summarized in the relative notebooks.
+Theory, experiments and results are commented more in-depth in the relative notebooks.